afontbonne/afontbonne.github.io/_pages/cv.md

 Reward
 ======
+I was honored to receive two awards:
-I received the first accessit to the thesis prize (2022) of the [GRADUATE SCHOOL ENGINEERING AND SYSTEMS SCIENCES](https://www.universite-paris-saclay.fr/en/graduate-schools/graduate-school-engineering-and-systems-sciences) -> see my [thesis feedback](https://www.docteurs-spi.org/post/alice-fontbonne-postdoc-en-conception-conjointe-optique-traitement-%C3%A0-l-onera) (in french).
+ *  The first accessit to the thesis prize (2022) of the [GRADUATE SCHOOL ENGINEERING AND SYSTEMS SCIENCES](https://www.universite-paris-saclay.fr/en/graduate-schools/graduate-school-engineering-and-systems-sciences) -> see my [thesis feedback](https://www.docteurs-spi.org/post/alice-fontbonne-postdoc-en-conception-conjointe-optique-traitement-%C3%A0-l-onera) (in french).
+ *  A price of the [Alain Bouyssy symposium 2023](https://www.universite-paris-saclay.fr/actualites/31eme-colloque-alain-bouyssy#home201596).

 Other research activities
 ======